Victoriaokezie1/worklink/systemArchitecture.md

 - **Data Flow Diagram:** Showing request/response between frontend, backend, AI, and database
 - **Component Interaction Diagram:** For developers to understand module communication

-These visuals are also placed in the `resources_and_visuals` folder.

 # System Architecture Visuals

 This document provides a detailed overview of the **WorkLink system design**, outlining how different components interact to support core platform functions — connecting African professionals to global remote opportunities.